unisport/sample-grid/README.md

 Fork this project and send back a pull request.

-1. Display these products http://www.unisport.dk/api/sample/ in a responsive grid, it hase to look nice on mobile and desktop
+1. Display these products http://www.unisport.dk/api/sample/ in a responsive grid, it has to look nice on mobile and desktop
 2. Difference between price_old and price should be shown as a discount, how is up to you

 Extras